Fiat CR.42 Falco: Origins

 Both the proposal and the concept of a developed biplane was well received by the Regia Aeronautica, who placed a high value on the agility of the aircraft; confidence may have also been high due to the earlier wars in Ethiopia and Spain, both fought against relatively disorganised opposition, giving a deceptive impression of effectiveness.
-During its formal military evaluation, the prototype CR.42 was tested against the rival Caproni Ca.165 biplane fighter, and was judged to be superior d, although the Ca.165 was a more modern design with a higher speed, albeit at the cost of maneuverability.
+During its formal military evaluation, the prototype CR.42 was tested against the rival Caproni Ca.165 biplane fighter, and was judged to be superior, although the Ca.165 was a more modern design with a higher speed, albeit at the cost of maneuverability.
 During flight tests, it demonstrated a top speed of 438 km/h at 5,300 m and 342 km/h at ground level.
 Climb rate was 1 minute and 25 seconds to 1,000 m and of 7 minutes and 20 seconds to 6,000 m.

 During late 1939, by which time a major European war already seemed inevitable, the CR.42 was ordered for the Regia Aeronautica. as part of the R plan, under which Italy was to procure 3,000 new fighter aircraft, such as the monoplane Fiat G.50 and the Macchi C.200.
 At the outbreak of the Second World War, the CR.42 was considered to be the best biplane in service.
 Although the age of the biplane was noticeably already coming to a close by this point, a number of other foreign air forces expressed considerable interest in the new fighter.
 Once quantity production had been established, a number of early Falcos were delivered to foreign customers, even to the extent of re-directing aircraft originally intended for delivery to the Regia Aeronautica; these customers included Belgium, Hungary and Sweden.